ImperialSquid/say.js/README.md

 ## Say.js
 Forked and modified from [Marak/say.js](https://https://github.com/Marak/say.js) to use more upto date dependencies.
-This is mostly for use in my TTTS zotero plugin [ZoTTS](https://github.com/ImperialSquid/zotero-zotts).
+This is mostly for use in my TTS zotero plugin [ZoTTS](https://github.com/ImperialSquid/zotero-zotts).
 The old README is [here](README-OLD.md).

 ## Changes
 - [x] Update dependencies